Denefield School: History

 The school was founded in 1976 and was originally called Long Lane Comprehensive School after its location.
 This name was later changed to avoid confusion with a primary school of the same name on the same road.

 When founded, the school had an enrolment of 180 students in Year 7 which was greatly increased the following year when all the students from Cintra Secondary Modern School joined after that school closed.

 The Sixth form took its first students in 1981.
 Over the years Denefield has continued to grow and by 1992 when it became a grant-maintained school it had over 1,000 students on roll.
 It was awarded a specialism as a Technology College in 1994.

 In 1999, Denefield became a foundation school and in January 2012, Denefield became an academy.

-Ofsted judgements
+Ofsted ratings

-The school was judged Good with outstanding features in 2005;Satisfactory in 2010.
-In 2012 it was judged Inadequate.
-In 2014 it was inspected again and judged Good.
-It was judged as Good following a short inspection in January 2018.
+The school was rated "good with outstanding features in 2005" and "satisfactory" in 2010.

+In 2012 it was rated "inadequate".

+In 2014 it was inspected again and rated "good".

+It was rated "good" following a short inspection in January 2018 and again in November 2023.